moquist/datomic-schematode/README.md

 ```

 TODO:
+* Add support for constraints executed on the peer.
 * Add vanilla support for required attrs.
+* Write much better tests.

 ## Thanks
 ...to [Aaron Brooks](https://github.com/abrooks) for sharing the idea for what became :schematode/tx with me.